The resin bound surfacing is typically laid with a minimum thickness of 40mm, composed of kiln-dried granite aggregate bound with PurePave resin.

 Some MDI-base polyurethane binders are market as UV resistant, although evidence from unaffiliated researchers indicates that while UV “blockers” may postpone the effects of UV light, they just slow down degradation.
 We advise designers to get independent proof of long-term protection from UV deterioration from suppliers who promise UV resistance.

-Aromatic polyurethane materials are great for a variety of applications and are frequently use for flooring, where they are a natural choice for many industrial applications due to their resilience to abrasion, chemical spills, and relatively high service temperatures.
+Aromatic polyurethane materials are great for a variety of applications and are frequently use for flooring.
+And they are a natural choice for many industrial applications due to their resilience to abrasionand relatively high service temperatures.
 Aromatic polyurethanes are less suit for outdoor application than other types of polyurethanes, with the exception of undercoats that are UV-protect.
 UV exposure has a detrimental effect on elasticity and flexibility in addition to the usual fading and darkening of materials.

 Surfaces also grow duller.
-The following is taken from an academic paper and supports the claim that aromatic polyurethane coatings deteriorate.
-It can be seen after 1080h of exposure, the binder is degrad and free particle clusters were found on the surface.
+An academic paper takes the following and supports the claim that aromatic polyurethane coatings deteriorate.
+After 1080h of exposure, we can see that the binder has degraded, and we found free particle clusters on the surface.
 In the nonstabilized films, exposure to UV radiation causes the formation of extensive cracks and holes as well as a non-uniform disintegration.

 There is evidence that low elasticity resin-bound surfacings are more likely to crack, especially when applied to asphaltic bases where bitumen binders are subject to flowing at higher temperatures.
 This is because bitumen binders flow more readily at higher temperatures when applied to asphaltic bases.
 A specifier should assess which resin-bound surfacing material provides their customer with the best value for money.
 When weighing the advantages of aliphatic resins when exposed to UV radiation against the lower initial cost of aromatic polyurethanes.